Big-Life-Lab/PHES-ODM/README.md

 Website content is published under a Creative Commons CC BY 4.0 license, which requires users to attribute the source and license type (CC BY 4.0) when sharing our data or website content.

+## Changelog

+2020-10-16

+- All Ottawa data points prior to Oct 2nd have been slightly modified to normalize data for a new centrifuge that is being used to collect wastewater samples at the Ottawa site.

 ## Acknowledgement